-Neither Malcolm McDowell, Jane Seymour, nor Keith Carradine* ever won an Academy Award for acting, but they all contribute Oscar-level performances to Bereave, a low-budget drama that won the big jury prize, Best Feature, at the recent Southeastern Film Festival (SENE Fest) in Providence.
+Neither Malcolm McDowell, Jane Seymour, nor Keith Carradine* ever won an Academy Award for acting, but they all contribute Oscar-level performances to Bereave, a low-budget drama that won the big jury prize, Best Feature, at the recent Southeastern New England Film Festival (SENE Fest) in Providence.
 Independent film usually concentrates on genres such as horror in order to avoid head-to-head competition with products from major studios, leaving drama alone due to a perception that it is the least marketable style.
 A love story about a couple in their 60s or 70s is, by Hollywood standards, the kiss of death.

 Yet brothers George and Evangelos Giovanis, natives of Coventry, RI, co-directed a film that escapes every formulaic easy out and instead is one of those rare stories where the viewer is legitimately kept in suspense from beginning to end.
 (Evangelos is the sole screenwriter.)
 Interesting characters put into interesting situations is the raw material of good drama, but few films have the courage to do that and give their actors free reign to work to the best of their abilities, and it is astounding the see the positive results here.